 "For just as the days of Noah were, in the same way will be the coming of the Son of Man.
 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they were unaware until the flood came and swept them all away....
 Likewise, just as it was in the days of Lot - they were eating and drinking, buying and selling, planting and building, but on the day when Lot went out from Sodom, fire and sulfur rained from heaven and destroyed them all - so will it be on the day when the Son of Man is revealed" (Matt.
 24:38-9; Luke 17:28-30).

 What were these "days of Noah" like?
 What can we say about dor Ha-Mabul, the "Generation of the Flood"?
-In a word, Yeshua told us that this generation was asleep, blind, ignorant, unaware....
+Yeshua told us that this generation was asleep, blind, unaware (ἔγνωσαν, "agnostic").
 For ten consecutive generations -- from the creation of Adam until the generation of Noah -- people progressively became more and more ignorant of spiritual reality and truth.
-Eating and drinking, romantic intrigue and marriage, buying and selling, and other wordly affairs were the preoccupations of the day.
+Eating and drinking, romantic intrigue and marriage, buying and selling, and other worldly affairs were the preoccupations of the day.
 People lived lives in abysmal ignorance of the spiritual reality around them.
 They "forgot" who God was, who they were, why they existed, and where they were going.
 In short, they were "unaware."

 Spiritual blindness eventually leads to corruption and outright violence.
-Of Noah's generation it was written that "the earth was corrupt before God, and filled with violence" (Gen. 6:11).
+Of Noah's generation it was written that "the whole earth was corrupt before God, and filled with violence" (Gen. 6:11).
 Rashi understood the word "corruption" (shachat) to mean sexual immorality (i.e., idolatry) and "violence" (chamas) to mean robbery.
-In general, however, the sages regarded the word chamas to refer to lawlessness, i.e., the condition of living without yirat ha-shamayim (awe of heaven).
-When we are spiritually dead, we are unconscious of the wonder of God....
+In general, however, the sages regarded the word chamas to refer to lawlessness, that is the denial of Torah, and consequently the benighted condition of living without yirat ha-shamayim (awe of heaven).
+When people are spiritually dead, they are unconscious of the wonder of God; oblivious to what is real; and they are consequently debased into animals...

 One rabbinic tradition says that chamas (lawlessness) was revealed in the theft of trivial amounts.
 A Midrash (Genesis Rabbah) says that a person would walk into the market with a basket full of beans and leave with none.
 Each passerby would take just a few, knowing that the owner couldn't prosecute for such a small amount.
 It was not the "big sins" committed against heaven that brought down God's wrath (as it was later in the destruction of the Tower of Babel), but in the seemingly trivial lawless acts committed bein Adam L'chavero ("between man and his fellow man").
 In Tractate Sanhedrin (108) it is written, "during the era of the flood, they transgressed every sin in the world but their fate was not sealed until they stretched out their hands in thievery."